-My radio work has been broadcast on BBC Radio 3, 4 and 4 Extra, in prestigious slots such as Drama on 3, Classic Serial, Afternoon Play and Woman’s Hour.
+Lawrence's radio work has been broadcast on BBC Radio 3, 4 and 4 Extra, in prestigious slots such as Drama on 3, Classic Serial, Afternoon Play and Woman’s Hour.

-I have also collaborated to develop screen and radio ideas with a variety of writers such as playwright David Rudkin and novelists John Connolly, Sarah Hall and Andrew Martin.
+Lawrence has also collaborated to develop screen and radio ideas with a variety of writers such as playwright David Rudkin and novelists John Connolly, Sarah Hall and Andrew Martin.

-I would be happy to talk to any students about the practical side of directing actors, screenplay development and realising genre fiction for screen.
+Lawrence would be happy to talk to any students about the practical side of directing actors, screenplay development and realising genre fiction for screen.

 Showing of total publications in the Kent Academic Repository.
 View all publications